delashu/delashu.github.io/bigdat/visualizations.md

 The heat map shows which regions of the world are most affected by Malarial deaths by year.
-Below I show a gif of the plot.
+Below is a gif of the plot.
+While the plot changes color, the user can hover over countries of interest to show Deaths per 100k.
+The user can also drag the slider to visualize a specific year.

 ![Map Plot One](malaria_map.gif)